Table of Contents

 In today’s highly connected and collaborative world, organizations are recognizing the benefits of empowering employees and teams with the tools that make collaboration in this high-tech age possible.
 Many public cloud technology offerings help to eliminate the complexities of being able to allow team members to collaborate despite different geographical locations, sites, or other physical boundaries.
 Shared storage became a staple for organizations of every size.
 Google Team Drives is one of the premier collaboration cloud storage spaces.

 In this post we will take a look at Google Team Drives, what are they, what are a few best practices organizations can use to outline a migration to Team Drives, and how can they begin to perform the initial evaluation of resources to migrate?
-In the next post, we will continue looking at migrating to Team Drives including – deciding who migrates files and how they are migrated, whether professional services should be leveraged, staged vs single cutover migrations as well as the importance of backing up Team Drive data.
+In the next post, we will continue looking at migrating to Team Drives including – deciding who migrates files and how they are migrated, whether professional services should be leveraged, staged vs single cutover migrations as well as the importance of backup and recovery of Team Drive Drives.

 What are Google Team Drives?